Each year, young children are injured or die in falls from unguarded windows. These are preventable deaths and injuries.

 Local Law 57 requires property owners must provide and properly install approved window guards on all windows, including first floor bathrooms and windows leading onto a balcony or terrace in an apartment where a child 10 years of age or younger resides and in each common area window, if any, in such buildings.

 Click a topic, or press the enter key on a topic, to reveal its answer.

 Tenants' Rights and Responsibilities

-If tenants or occupants want window guards for any reason, even if there are no resident children 10 years of age or younger, the tenant can request the window guards in writing and the landlord must install them.
+Tenants can request window guards in writing to their property owner or landlord.
+Tenants can request window guards for any reason, even if there are no resident children 10 years of age or younger, the landlord must install them.
 For example, grandparents who have visiting children, parents who share custody and occupants who provide child care may wish to request window guards.

 Visit the NYC Department of Health and Mental Hygiene for more information on window fall prevention.